 Experts agree that educational toys are some of the best alternatives when it comes to age-appropriate toys.
 Things like fun board games, educational video games and apps, and even chemistry and baking sets are perfect for children over the age of five because they will keep them busy while teaching them something about the world.

 However, most of the benefits of any toy, educational or not, come from the parents’ interaction with their child while playing with these toys.
 Leaving children in a room to play alone can turn them into loners.

 Instead, parents should take part in their child’s fantasy play and get involved in the story.
 They should become a character and enter that magical world.
 This will make the child very happy because one or both parents are there, and because they can further imagine stories and have fun while doing so.

 What about video games?

 As surprising as it may sound, research has shown that video games are not that bad for a child as previously thought.
-When compared with watching television, which is a passive activity, playing video games is an active activity that engages the child’s mind.
+Compared with watching television, which is a passive activity, playing video games is an active activity that engages the child’s mind.
 Also, school kids often play video games and talk about their progress with their colleagues at school.
 This means that they also improve children’s social skills, as opposed to the common belief.

-Finally, the best thing that parents can do is to give their children toys that are age-appropriate and safe.
-Yes, it can be a challenging task because the little angels might not like what they’ve been given, but parents need to find a balance between personal preferences and safety.
+Finally, the best thing that parents can do is give their children toys that are age-appropriate and safe.
+Yes, it can be challenging because the little angels might not like what they’ve been given, but parents need to find a balance between personal preferences and safety.
 If your child likes a particular cartoon character, find toys with that character but only choose the ones that will help the child develop.
 Make sure that the toys you buy are not too advanced or too simple for the child.
-In time, children will discover what their passions are and things will get easier.
+In time, children will discover what their passions are, and things will get easier.